GrzegorzKozub/toys/README.md

 LG 27GP950-B was calibrated for Gamer 1 profile, brightness set to 10 (about 130 nits) and gamma mode 2 selected.
 Hardware calibration resulted in the RGB settings of 50 50 47.
 Software calibration is stored in the ICC profile `27gp950-b.10.icm`.
 Not relevant for calibration, contrast looks best at 70.

-TFT Central provided `27gp950-b.6.icm` ICC profile was created for Gamer 1, brightness at 6, contrast at 70 and RGB settings at 50 48 45.
+TFT Central provided `27gp950-b.6.icm` ICC profile was created for Gamer 1 profile, brightness set to 6, RGB settings at 50 48 45 and the contrast of 70.

 Asus PG32UCDM settings which were enabled and/or modified: